12 Most Expensive Star Wars Toys & Action Figures From a Galaxy Far, Far Away

 More Details

-An infamous vintage Star Wars toy is the 1977 Jedi knights action figure that features the telescoping lightsaber.
-Basically, these rack toys came with a lightsaber accessory with a top piece that slid into the bottom piece (like a Push Pop).
-These do come to auction a few times a year, and they sell really well.
-In particular, Luke Skywalker telescoping lightsaber figurines are worth the most.
+Nothing is more infamous for Star Wars collectors than the '77-'78 telescoping lightsaber action figures.
+These do come to auction a few times a year, and they always sell really well, Luke Skywalker telescoping lightsaber figurines, in particular.
 Recently, one sold for $28,800 and another sold for $15,600 in separate Heritage Auction sales.

 More Details